sjjessop/omnidiff/README.rst

 Purpose
 =======

-Note that this is not a file diff program.
+This is not a file diff program.
 It does not compare two files and tell you which lines have changed.

 The main use case is checking and reconciling different copies of a large-ish collection of files.
 Say for example you have your music collection on two